 Look for constructive criticism.
-While some comments should be taken with a grain of salt, listen to followers’ suggestions on how to improve your stream.
+While some comments should be taken with a grain of salt, listen to suggestions from loyal fans on how to improve your stream.
 Consult with trusted friends, your peers, and people you respect for additional advice.
 Ask what they would like to watch.
 Incorporate suggestions that you believe would add value to your content.

 Practice Your Craft

 Play and practice outside of your stream, regardless of your content.
-This will allow you to learn new techniques, play around with ideas for future streams, and generally relax with your passion.
+This will allow you to learn new techniques, play with ideas for future streams, and relax with your passion.

 10. Pursue Sponsorship Opportunities